 The morning she died, I remember my father's frantic voice coming through my sleep, calling for help.
 And I remember my brother's pleading voice asking me if I knew CPR, him asking the EMT questions through his tears.
 He was only 17.
 That EMT was the first person whose shoulder I cried on.
 I wasn't thinking about her being a stranger - I was unable to think at all, really.
 She patiently let me do so and I never even knew her name.

 In the last years of her life, my mother's health problems had increased and with them came a heavy depression.
 She stopped bathing, claiming that she felt claustrophobic in the shower/bathroom.
 She stopped taking care of herself at all, so that she developed a somewhat gritty scent.
 She lost some of her teeth.
-She laid in bed for most of the day, until an hour or so before my dad was due home from work.
+She lay in bed for most of the day, until an hour or so before my dad was due home from work.
 Her respiratory ailments had finally come to a head and she was put on oxygen by her doctor.
 She was so sad, and I was an angry brat, a young adult coming off a difficult adolescence.
-I didn't really talk to her and when I did, it was usually saturated in sarcasm.
+I didn't really talk to her and when I did, it was in mocking tones and sarcastic retorts.
 At the time of her death, I believed that her depression must have been partly my fault and partly my dad's, because we were such difficult people (I have always said that I am very much my father's daughter).

 I don't really believe that anymore, though I do regret that our relationship wasn't a closer one.
 I have a great deal of really wonderful memories about my mom, too.
-I invoke her in conversation regularly - she had many a strange saying that my siblings and I picked up and now jokingly refer to as "mom-isms."
+I invoke her in conversation regularly - she had many strange sayings that my siblings and I picked up and now jokingly refer to as "mom-isms."
 She'd say, "I'm hungry enough to eat fried doorknobs!" or "Oh, horse feathers!"
 My best friend from high school got such a kick out of my mom's exclamation, "sugarfoot!" that she adopted it as her own replacement for cursing.

 She also recited verse regularly, especially the few lines from Macbeth that is the subject line of this entry and the following from Coleridge's "The Rime of the Ancient Mariner" :